benjohnsonnlp/developer/_content/programming-model/concepts.md

 *  See [Dialogs](https://www.ibm.com/watson/developercloud/doc/conversation/dialog-build.html)

 ## Client applications
 A collection of user utterances or other types of interactions with a user are collated to create a client application.
 Client applications often run on a device.
-WPA Builder includes [client applications]({{site.baseurl}}/cognitive-application/client-application-integrations/) that you can readily reuse.
+Watson Personal Assistant Builder includes [client applications]({{site.baseurl}}/cognitive-application/client-application-integrations/) that you can readily reuse.

 ### Devices
 A device is a mechanical and or electronic equipment that is designed for a specific purpose, such as: